top of page

 Resources

-These are our student loan refinancing partners, all of whom have offered perks such as rate discounts or money back for using our student loan refinancing affiliate links, so feel free to use and share!
-Anybody can use these and get our perks.
+These are our student loan refinancing partners, all of whom have offered perks such as rate discounts or money back for using our student loan refinancing affiliate links, which also support us monetarily at no cost to you, so we hope it's a win-win!

 Splash FinancialSplash Financial has partnered with Physician Side Gigs to provide a $500 cash bonus(1) to its members who refinance.
 Splash was originally founded to help physicians, so there is no maximum loan limit.
 Checking your rate does not impact your credit score(2), and the entire application can be completed online.
 Splash also offers the option for residents and fellows to refinance and pay $100 a month during training(3).
 Members must refinance at least $100k to receive the $500 bonus.
 Do so here (affiliate link) at splashfinancial.com/physiciansidegigs.